sampokuhalampi/snowledge/vagrant/README.md

 7. Navigate to the src/map-app path in project folder on local machine or to /vagrant/src/map-app inside virtual machine
 8. Run "npm install" and "npm run watch"
-9. Start the server with the command "node app.js" in path /vagrant/src on virtual machine
+9. Start the server with the command "sudo node app.js" in path /vagrant/src on virtual machine

-If the screen shows "listening to port 3000" you can connect to the server with a browser (http://localhost:3000/)
+If the screen shows "Listening to port 3000" and "Listening to port 443" you can connect to the server with a browser (http://localhost:3000/)